 The Nicolet portion of the CNNF received $71,168 and Chequamegon side received $136,815 in Title II funds.

-The Chequamegon-Nicolet National Forest is seeking members of the community to serve on the Resource Advisory Committees to recommend how some of the Title II dollars will be spent in neighboring counties.
+The Chequamegon-Nicolet National Forest is seeking members of the community to serve on the Forest's Resource Advisory Committees.

 Completed applications for the side of the forest you wish to serve on and the background information form can be mailed to: